-Inertial sensors are used to measure acceleration, vibration, inc- Amongst others, the following instrumentation is available: lination, shock and angular velocity.
+Inertial sensors are used to measure acceleration, vibration, inclination, shock and angular velocity.
 An advantage of the micro mechanical inertial sensors is that the manufacturing costs are much cheaper than for other mechanical or optical alternatives.
 The areas of application are industrial electronics, automotive, aviation and aerospace and medical technology.
 The main end products are navigation systems, stabilized antennas, condition monitoring systems for machinery, equipment and vehicles as well as medical monitoring devices.
 Together with the Center for Microtechnologies, Fraunhofer ENAS uses different fabrication technologies for the development of high precision inertial sensors.
-In particular, these are the AIM- and the BDRIE (Bonding and Deep Reactive Ion Etching)-technology.
+In particular, these are the AIM and the BDRIE (Bonding and Deep Reactive Ion Etching) technology.
 Both allow a large aspect ratio for an excellent electromechanical transducer effect and minimal cross sensitivity.
 Our services range from the sensor concept phase to the prototype development and technology transfer.